-The e-Newsletter has become established as a communication channel between Council and the membership.
+The e-Newsletter has continued as a primary communication channel between Council and the membership.
 Communication between the Society and its members has been enhanced through continued use of electronic communication.
 There is an active Linkman system with representation from both consultants and trainees, which facilitates communication in individual hospitals and networks.